 - 1986-1988: KJJO/Minneapolis-St. Paul, MN.

 - 1994-1996: KSQY/Rapid City, SD

 1) What was your first job in radio?
 Early influences?

 I was pretty young - like, eight years old, when the radio bug bit me.
-I was -- and still am -- fascinated that people could talk on the radio and be heard by so many people in so many places.
-Of course, these days that feeling has been re-energized by streaming worldwide and getting e-mails from all over.
+I was fortunate to realize that radio was what I wanted to do.
+Growing up with AM radio, stations like WLS/Chicago and KAAY/Little Rock were radio stations that cemented my interest in broadcasting because of the jocks and great programming like "Beeker Street" on KAAY.
+I was - and still am - fascinated that I can talk on the radio and be heard by so many people in so many places.
+The past two years, that feeling has been re-energized by streaming worldwide and getting e-mails from Europe or wherever.
 It's still a rush to be on the air every day.
-After 35 years in radio, I'm still really not very good at it, but I still love it. :)
+I love it.

 3) How long have you been at KFMW (Rock 108) and what makes this station so unique?

 I think we're unique for a few reasons: One, we've always been owned by small companies, which has truly given us the freedom to be local and has unquestionably given us the freedom to create a truly local Rock station.
-Secondly, there's never been some someone living thousands of miles from here telling us what to play.
-We've had consultants who have helped us shape our sound and musical direction (Thank you, Ken!) but Rock 108, 105-7 KOKZ and KPTY/107-3 The Party are all being programmed locally - and I feel pretty blessed to have the opportunity to help create and guide these very successful radio stations.
+Secondly, there's never been some corporate playlist to follow or someone in a suit and tie living thousands of miles from here telling us what to program and play for all these years.
+We've had consultants who have helped us shape our sound and musical direction (Thank you, Ken!) but Rock 108 (and 105-7 KOKZ) still are both being programmed locally - and I feel pretty blessed to have the opportunity to help create and guide two successful radio stations.